ispapp/ispapp-linux-client/README.md

 # about

 This is an ISPApp client which is designed to monitor hosts running Linux.
+ISPApp allows you to monitor thousands of hosts or IoT devices quickly and easily with high resolution charts and realtime data.

 It will automatically monitor and allow ISPApp to generate realtime, daily, weekly, monthly and annual charts for: